jpwenzel/keepass-xml-to-csv/README.md

 # keepass-xml-to-csv

-Convert KeePass (v2) XML export to CSV
+Convert a KeePass (v2) XML export file to CSV format

+This script be used to migrate your passwords from KeePass to 1Password.